Francis Cleetus

 Francis Cleetus (/ˈkliːtəs/) is an American cartoonist, painter, and sculptor.
-He is also a creative director, graphic designer, and copywriter, who has worked at various ad agencies including Foote, Cone & Belding, Ogilvy & Mather, J. Walter Thompson and Doe-Anderson in India, Hong Kong and the US.
+He is also a creative director, graphic designer, and copywriter, who has worked at various ad agencies including FCB Global, Ogilvy, Wunderman Thompson and Doe-Anderson in India, Hong Kong and the US.

 A member of the National Cartoonists Society of America, Cleetus is the author of two It's Geek 2 Me tech cartoon compilations.
 He has created contemporary art inspired by Indian themes for multiple art shows in the US.
 He has also developed advertising campaigns for global brands including Moen, Maker's Mark, and MTV.

-Cleetus lives in Pittsburgh, Pennsylvania, USA, and continues to work on visual art, advertising and marketing communications projects.
+Cleetus lives in Pittsburgh, Pennsylvania, USA, and continues to work on visual art, brand advertising, corporate communications and pro bono projects.

 It's Geek 2 Me cartoons

 A tech cartoon about people and their off-center relationships with technology, "It's Geek 2 Me" pokes fun at its ubiquitous role in people's lives.
 Cleetus self-published his first compilation of tech cartoons in 2012 titled Wish Your Mouth Had A Backspace Key in the United States through Amazon.com.
 In 2013, a new compilation titled It's Geek 2 Me – Total Timepass Tech Toons was published by Hachette India for the Indian subcontinent.
 He has also drawn tech cartoons for the Pittsburgh Tech Council's TEQ magazine, Tata Consultancy Services' @TCS magazine and other publications.